jacksheehy15/milestone-project-2/README.md

 ##### 1. Colour Scheme

 I chose colors that would be soothing and calming on first glance of the website, and not intrusive.
 The muted tones give the page a serene look and feel.
-This was important to me as my aim was to create an online space that promotes and represents a feeling of what colours can be found throughout Cornwall, from the shades of blue in the ocean to the rolling greens of the countryside, and golds of soft sand beaches.
+This was important to me as my aim was to create an online space that promotes and represents a feeling of what colours can be pleasent for the user to look a.
+I feel like the light and dark purple contrast well on the navbar and footer and also the light gray background color is pleasent for the user.

 Colours I used are:
 * f5f5f5 - Light Gray - Primary Color